nens/gislib/gislib/store/readme.rst

 And then continue with:
 - Multiprocessed addition of datasets
 - Configuring a store is tedious.
 Make json templates.
+    - Use class based configuration, so that inheritance can be used for configuration?
     - AHN2
     - Radar
 - Advanced dataset transformer to enable multiple calendars and projections